NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 ------------------------

 Cascade supports:
-  - Receiving zone data via AXFR, IXFR or from on-disk files.
+  - Receiving zone data via AXFR or IXFR :term:`zone transfers <Zone transfer>`, or from on-disk files.
+  - Publishing data via AXFR.

-  - Publishing data via AXFR (IXFR coming soon, on-disk files while not supported directly could be achieved by XFR of the signed zone to an on-disk file).
+.. note:: Publishing data via IXFR is coming soon.
+On-disk files, while not
+          supported directly, could be achieved by XFR of the signed zone to an on-disk file.

 System Requirements
 -------------------